paytonjewell/ReactPortfolioTemplate/README.md

 - add to the `img` folder up to 5 screenshots of projects you have completed to be added to your portfolio page. this can either be a regular screenshot, or you can create mockups like what are on the default template.
-I created these in Canva -- if you would like help with creating them for your own projects, feel free to message me on [Twitter](https://twitter.com/paytoncodes) and I will happily help you make them :)
+I created these in Canva -- At the bottom of this readme is instructions to create them yourself!

 example: ![](http://localhost:3000/static/media/mock5.7a3de7b6c7393f774688.png)